-We’ll be hosting an incredible line-up of celebrated women entrepreneurs, high profile thought leaders on women’s economic empowerment, policymakers, academics, activists, with Bank of America as the summit’s headline sponsor.
-We are also delighted to welcome Blackstone Charitable Foundation and Sail Creative as leading sponsors.
+We hosted an incredible line-up of celebrated women entrepreneurs, high profile thought leaders on women’s economic empowerment, policymakers, academics, activists, with Bank of America as the summit’s headline sponsor.
+We were also delighted to welcome Blackstone Charitable Foundation and Sail Creative as leading sponsors.
 Together, the Foundation, speakers and attendees are united by a common refusal to wait the 250+ years it is currently predicted to take for women to have economic equality with men.

-We look forward to welcoming you to a host of sessions across the summit’s four days, exploring areas like including women in supply chains, barriers to tech and digital inclusion, gender stereotypes in the media, access to finance for young women entrepreneurs, and leadership – all as they intersect with gender stereotypes.
-Additionally, the summit will see the Foundation launch its important new research report on how gender stereotypes affect women’s journeys to entrepreneurship.
+We welcomed audiences to a host of sessions across the summit’s four days, exploring areas like including women in supply chains, barriers to tech and digital inclusion, gender stereotypes in the media, access to finance for young women entrepreneurs, and leadership – all as they intersect with gender stereotypes.
+Additionally, the summit saw the Foundation launch its important new research report on how gender stereotypes affect women’s journeys to entrepreneurship.

-Highlights will include inspiring opening thoughts from Hillary Rodham Clinton, keynote speeches from Hon.
+Highlights included inspiring opening thoughts from Hillary Rodham Clinton, keynote speeches from Hon.
 Julia Gillard AC, the 27th Prime Minister of Australia, on breaking barriers for young women entrepreneurs, and Linda Scott, author of Double X Economy, on including women-owned businesses in world trade.
 We’ll be hosting two masterclasses from DHL on e-commerce for women entrepreneurs, fantastic in-depth panel discussions with visionary founders, activists and leaders like Phumzile Mlambo-Ngcuka and representatives from major corporates such as the Coca-Cola Company, PayPal and Google.
-A conversation between Cherie Blair CBE QC and award-winning social entrepreneur Chioma Ukono, an alumna of the Foundation’s Road to Growth programme in Nigeria, will shed valuable light on the amazing impact of supporting women business owners.
-We’ll also be showcasing our flagship programmes HerVenture, Road to Growth and Mentoring Women in Business, and bringing the voices and experiences of women entrepreneurs like Shirin Behzadi, Savvycom Founder Van Dang, and Feminism in India Founder Japleen Pasricha to the forefront.
+A conversation between Cherie Blair CBE QC and award-winning social entrepreneur Chioma Ukono, an alumna of the Foundation’s Road to Growth programme in Nigeria, shed valuable light on the amazing impact of supporting women business owners.
+We also be showcased our flagship programmes HerVenture, Road to Growth and Mentoring Women in Business, and brought the voices and experiences of women entrepreneurs like Shirin Behzadi, Savvycom Founder Van Dang, and Feminism in India Founder Japleen Pasricha to the forefront.